milenakos/cat-bot/README.md

    If you are running a Gateway Proxy, do `pip install -r requirements-gw.txt` instead.
 This uses a custom fork which contacts `localhost:7878` instead and removes ratelimits and heartbeats.

-4. You will need to add all emojis you want to Discord's App Emoji in the Dev Portal.
+4. You can add all the emojis you want with `python emojis.py`.

-   If they aren't found there, they will be replaced with a placeholder.

-   All emojis can be downloaded [here](https://github.com/staring-cat/emojis/releases/latest/download/emojis.zip).
+   You can download other optional spawning emojis by setting them to `True` in emojis.py.

-5. Go inside of the `config.py` file and configure everything to your liking.
+6. Go inside of the `config.py` file and configure everything to your liking.

-6. Run the bot with `python bot.py`.
+7. Run the bot with `python bot.py`.

-7. Done!
+8. Done!

 # License